daveschudel/Fedora-KDE/hamradio.md

 # 4) WSJT-X

 WSJT-X is in the Fedora repositories so you can just install it.<br>
 ```
 sudo dnf install wsjtx
 ```
 ## Sound Card Configuration
 If you're using a SignaLink the sound card will show up as an 'alsa' device so configure WSJT-X using that.
-I don't know how radios with built-in sound cards will show up but I'd assume it would be something similar.<br><br>
+I don't know how radios with built-in sound cards will show up but I'd assume it would be something similar.<br>

 ## GridTracker
 GridTracker isn't in the Fedora or RPMFusion repositories, but can be installed from NR0Q's COPR repository.